ROUND DANCING — CHOREOGRAPHED BALLROOM

 4 beats/measure; 26 - 33 meas/min

-The tango traveled from Argentina to Paris in 1914.
-It was considerably cleaned up and in the process converted from a Latin to a Smooth rhythm — International Tango.
-From Paris, the dance came to the United States, where some Latin features were reinstated, producing American Tango.
-Chris & Terri Cantrell have suggested that "The American Tango is like the beginning of a love affair, when you are both very romantic and on your best behavior.
+The tango traveled from Argentina to Spain in the late 1800s, to Paris in 1907 and to London in 1912.
+It was considerably cleaned up and in the process converted from a Latin to a Smooth rhythm — International or English Tango.
+The dance came to the United States, where some Latin features were reinstated, producing American Tango.
+It's been said that "the American Tango is like the beginning of a love affair, when you are both very romantic and on your best behavior.
 The Argentine Tango is the next stage when you are in the heat of passion and all kinds of emotions consume you.
 The International Tango is like the end of the marriage, when you are staying together for the sake of the children."

 The tango is a man and woman in search of each other.
 It is the search for an embrace, a way to be together, when the man feels that he is a male and the woman feels that she is a female, without machismo.